How Can I Find the Right Therapist For Me?

 So, what do these modalities (types of therapy) mean?
 There are way too many to list here, but you might see listed in a therapist’s profile:

-Emotionally Focused Therapy - helps you to create and maintain secure, resilient relationships.
-Therapists help you to understand what’s going on behind your emotions, deal with any insecurities and resolve difficult experiences.
+Emotionally Focused Therapy - can help you to create and maintain secure, resilient relationships.
+Therapists help you to understand what’s going on underneath your emotions, to deal with any insecurities and resolve difficult experiences.

 Eye Movement Desensitization and Reprocessing (EMDR) - can be effective in resolving traumatic experiences and is often used in treating PTSD.
 EMDR is thought to mimic the state we enter during REM sleep, enabling us to quickly make new associations in the brain, to process distressing memories.